mieweb/docs/content/functions/scheduling/adding-an-appointment-using-the-wizard-tab.md

 ![](../adding-an-appointment-using-the-wizard-tab.assets/f033c5f9597aa82a5396bc3aca92574d.png)

 * <strong>Resource:</strong> Required field.
 The resource will default and show/populate the name of the physician whose scheduler view you are set to or last worked in.
 Simply click the [-] minus button to get rid of it if you wish to select a different resource for this appointment.
 In the resource field, begin typing the last or first name of the physician to schedule with.
 The system will auto-complete to give you choices.
+You can set the appointment to use the waitlist by selecting the Scheduler Waiting List resource also.

 ![](../adding-an-appointment-using-the-wizard-tab.assets/efa6902a464148678bddf809a41008ce.png)